-It's important to be aware of any unexplained changes to your body, such as blood in your pee or poo, a lump, persistent bloating or pain that does not go away.
+It's important to be aware of any new or worrying symptoms, such as blood in your pee or poo, a lump, persistent bloating or a cough for 3 weeks or more.

-These symptoms are often caused by other, non-cancerous illnesses, but it's important to speak to your GP so they can investigate.
+Although it's unlikely to be cancer, it's important to speak to a GP so they can investigate.
 Finding cancer early means it's easier to treat.

 If your GP suspects cancer, they'll refer you to a specialist – usually within 2 weeks.

 Contact a GP if you've had a cough for 3 weeks or more.